List of Dexter characters: Gail Brandon

 Gail Brandon is Rita's mother, Astor, Cody and Harrison's grandmother and Dexter's mother-in-law.
-Gail is a former public-school teacher who was fired by the school board due to "philosophical disagreements" (she disapproved of what she saw as the gradual acceptance of mediocrity in the way schools treated children and made her feelings well-known).
+Gail is a former public-school teacher who was fired by the school board due to "philosophical disagreements" (she disapproved of what she saw as the gradual acceptance of mediocrity in the way schools treat children and made her feelings well-known).
 She has extremely high standards, making her judgmental of her daughter and her grandchildren.
 After she arrives, she becomes suspicious of Dexter, claiming that he is hiding something.
 She distrusts Dexter, and believes him to be a drug addict, and believes Rita is repeating her mistake with Paul by getting involved with another addict.
-Near the end of Season 2, her attitude causes Rita to break off her ties with her mother and force her to leave her home and return to Michigan, not wanting her children to be exposed to her the way she was.
-In season 3, Gail refused to attend Dexter and Rita's wedding, claiming that because she had started teaching again she was too busy.
-She did, however, send a scathing card expressing her hope that Rita's third marriage would be "the charm", though Rita is hiding that fact in stating that her mother means the third child (it is also revealed that her surname, and therefore Rita's maiden name, is "Brandon").
+Near the end of season 2, her attitude causes Rita to break off her ties with her mother and force her to leave her home and return to Michigan, not wanting her children to be exposed to her the way she was.
+In season 3, Gail refuses to attend Dexter and Rita's wedding, claiming that because she has started teaching again she was too busy.
+She does, however, send a scathing card expressing her hope that Rita's third marriage would be "the charm", though Rita is hiding that fact in stating that her mother means the third child (it is also revealed that her surname, and therefore Rita's maiden name, is "Brandon").